 I always say that the best project for a beginner sewist after learning some of the basics are PJ pants.
 But even more advanced sewists love sewing them because they’re easy, comfortable and useful!
 I have a great PJ pants pattern with lots of options here in my pattern shop, but if you just want to save some money, you can make your own DIY pajama pants pattern just by tracing around an old pair of pants!

 Oh, and yes, you read that correctly!
 Once you understand how to trace the pattern correctly, it’ll only take you 10 minutes to draft this pattern!

 As long as you use a pair of pants with an elastic waistband that fits you correctly, and you follow the advice here, you’ll end up with a simple pattern that is perfect for beginners!

-(If you’d like to add pockets or a drawstring waist, or make shorts or 3/4 length, or perhaps have more sizes to choose from, go check out my Evening Primrose Pajama Pants pattern for women!
-It’s one of my most popular patterns!)
+(If you’d like to add pockets or a drawstring waist, or make shorts or 3/4 length, or perhaps have more sizes to choose from, go check out my Evening Primrose Pajama Pants pattern for women or the version for children!)

 Watch the video above here or continue reading to learn how to make a DIY pajama pants pattern by tracing your pants!

 First, let’s get the few materials that you need for this project.

 - a pair of pants that fit well, with an elastic waistband

 - paper that is large enough to spread the pants out on.
 I use this simple medical paper* for all my pattern tracing and drafting, but you can tape together smaller sheets of paper or even use newspaper.